About self-guided visits

 You are welcome to visit the building any time it’s open, from Monday to Saturday.
 There’s no need to book in advance.

-The building will be closed to visitors on 1st February 2023.
+The debating chamber will be closed to visitors on Saturday 2 March for a parliamentary event.

 On a self-guided visit, you can: